+Master of Arts Degrees

+69

-Master of Arts Programs in Education Master of Arts in Christian Education The Master of Arts in Christian Education is designed for the student whose primary work is in the area of Christian education in a parish setting.
-The objectives of the program are to: - Enrich the student's theological foundations. - Hone and refine the student's educational philosophy. - Improve the student's skills in areas of ministry in which the student would like to focus.
-Requirements Complete 33 semester hours of coursework as indicated including the Master's Capstone Experience; at least 18 semester hours at the 6000-level.
-Previous coursework and life experience of the student will be evaluated to determine if additional hours will be needed.
+Master of Arts in Christian Education

+The Master of Arts in Christian Education is designed for the student whose primary work is in the area of Christian education in a parish setting.

+The objectives of the program are to:

+- Enrich the student's theological foundations. - · Hone and refine the student's educational philosophy. - Improve the student's skills in areas of ministry in which the student would like to focus.
+Admission Requirements Previous coursework and life experience of the student will be evaluated to determine if additional hours will be needed.
 Students who complete the program will be awarded a Master of Arts in Christian Education degree.
-Additional Admission Requirements Candidates must:
+Candidates must: